Hyperparameter tuning#

 In this case, n_features=8

 We can also tune the different parameters that control the depth of each tree in the forest.
 Two parameters are important for this: max_depth and max_leaf_nodes.
 They differ in the way they control the tree structure.
-Indeed, max_depth will enforce to have a more symmetric tree, while max_leaf_nodes does not impose such constraint.
+Indeed, max_depth enforces growing symmetric trees, while max_leaf_nodes does not impose such constraint.
 If max_leaf_nodes=None then the number of leaf nodes is unlimited.

 The hyperparameter min_samples_leaf controls the minimum number of samples required to be at a leaf node.
 This means that a split point (at any depth) is only done if it leaves at least min_samples_leaf training samples in each of the left and right branches.
 A small value for min_samples_leaf means that some samples can become isolated when a tree is deep, promoting overfitting.
 A large value would prevent deep trees, which can lead to underfitting.